renehorstmann/Plyc/README.md

 # Plyc
 A simple ANSI C library to load and save a .ply file with any desired data.

+## Deprecated
+Plyc is now deprecated.
+Have a look at [pbase](https://github.com/renehorstmann/pbase) instead.

 ## Getting Started
 Copy the library to your system, compile and install it (tested on GCC 7.4.0).
 If cloned: